HEPScore: A new CPU benchmark for the WLCG: Summary

 \section{Summary}

 The HEPScore23 benchmark was released for use by WLCG sites in April 2023.
-HEPScore23 will be normalized to HEPSPEC06 as measured on the reference machine to facilitate an easy transition for the sites and WLCG accounting group.
-Sites are being asked to use HEPScore23 (or both benchmarks) in 2023 to evaluate newly procured hardware.
-Existing hardware will not need to be benchmarked with HEPScore23 and sites can continue to use their current benchmarks based on HEPSPEC06.
+HEPScore23 is normalized to HEP-SPEC06 as measured on the reference machine to facilitate an easy transition for the sites and the WLCG accounting group.
+Sites are being asked to use HEPScore23 (or both benchmarks) to evaluate newly procured hardware.
+Existing hardware will not need to be benchmarked with HEPScore23 and sites can continue to use their current benchmarks based on HEP-SPEC06.
 The WLCG Management Board will review the situation and decide whether to make HEPScore23 the required benchmark for future years.
-Further, any changes to the experiment workloads in HEPScore23 must be approved the WLCG Management Board.